wallarm/product-documentation/docs/2.12/updating-migrating/general-recommendations.md

 * Carefully plan and monitor the WAF node update process.
 Estimated release dates for new versions of WAF nodes are published in the [WAF node versioning policy](versioning-policy.md).
 * If your infrastructure has multiple WAF nodes installed, update them gradually.
 After updating the first WAF node, monitor the WAF node modules operation within a day and gradually update other WAF nodes if the first WAF node operates correctly.
 * For the model with separated development and production environments, update the WAF node gradually.
 First, apply and test new version in non-production environments, then in production environments.
 Detailed recommendations are described in the [instructions for configuring WAF nodes for separated environments](../admin-en/configuration-guides/waf-in-separated-environments/configure-waf-in-separated-environments.md#gradual-rollout-of-new-waf-changes).
 * Before updating the WAF node, set the WAF node filtering mode to `monitoring`.
-If all modules work correctly and there is no abnormal number of new false positives in the `monitoring` mode for a day, put the WAF node in the `block` mode.
+If all modules work correctly and there is no abnormal number of new false positives in the `monitoring` mode for a day, then put the WAF node in the `block` mode.
 * Update NGINX to the latest version available before applying WAF node updates.
 If your infrastructure needs to use a specific version of NGINX, please contact the [Wallarm technical support](mailto:support@wallarm.com) to build a WAF module for a custom version of NGINX.

 ## Possible risks